We Need a Science Liberties Foundation

 Civil rights has the ACLU, free speech has FIRE, and digital technology has the EFF.

 Science needs its own civil liberties foundation.
 It might just be an ITAR liberties foundation because that's what's causing all the havoc.
-But it's that level specificity that makes the problem tractable and testable.
+That could be a good thing, though, because there is a well-defined target.

 There's plenty of research on the effects of ITAR on science, but it takes a literal act of Congress to change it.
 Still, we don't need Congress, because ITAR is already constrained by the highest law in the land.

 However, in a common law system, a law can only be found unconstitutional when challenged in court, and that takes resources.
 Without backing, we researchers feel like a lone ant before the juggernaut of the state, even when we're right.
-Your organization's legal department optimizes for not getting prosecuted, not getting prosecuted, and winning.
+Legal departments optimize for not getting prosecuted, rather than getting prosecuted and winning.
 Their advice will always be how to keep the State Department (unconstitutionally) happy.

 If you do get prosecuted, sometimes a foundation will step in to save you.
 But currently, you can't walk in and get a guarantee of support before research starts, and no one wants to take the risk that the cavalry never arrives.